MarkFoudy/PUMA-UserAuthenticationManager/README.md

 ## PUMA - User Manual

 Welcome to PUMA, a user authentication application designed to manage login information and ensure security.
-This project is the culmination of the knowledge I've acquired this semester.
+This project is the culmination of the knowledge I've acquired while taking CS 5008: Data Structures, Algorithms, and Applications within Computer Systems during Summer 2022.

 **Purpose**